PauliNiva/Tetris/Documentation/Timesheet.md

 	Rotators and validation methods for rotating the piece to a new class called RotationValidator.
 - 04.06.2015 10.00 - 17.30 (7 h.
 30 min.):
 	Added Mockito to the project and few mocks.
 Also added some JUnit tests.
 Updated class diagram and added two sequence diagrams.
+- 07.06.2015 12.00 - 15.30 (3 h.
+30 min.):
+	Added functionality to show the next Tetrimino piece that is going to appear in the playing field.